microsoftgraph/microsoft-graph-comms-samples/Samples/V1.0Samples/LocalMediaSamples/README.md

 ## PolicyRecordingBot
 The [PolicyRecordingBot](PolicyRecordingBot/README.md) demostrates compliance recording policy based scenarios:
-- Based on organizational compliance recording policy specified, this bot is pulled into a call when a user with compliance recording policy joins the call, thereby recording the meeting.
+- Based on organizational compliance recording policy specified, this bot is pulled into a call when a user with compliance recording policy joins the call, thereby recording the call.

 # Getting Started